-Believing in the transformational power of education, systems thinking, and the importance of intentionality, Dr. Harvey-Smith strives to connect educational systems in this pursuit.
-As a thought-leader in both the learning college and student success movements, Dr. Harvey-Smith originated The Seventh Learning College Principle, a model of transformational change that directs attention to the creation and nurturance of cultures that are both open and responsive to change and learning.
+A nationally recognized thought-leader in the learning college and student success movements, she originated The Seventh Learning College Principle, a model of transformational change that directs attention to the creation and nurturance of cultures that are both open and responsive to change and learning.

-In the course of her career, Dr. Harvey-Smith has served in a variety of senior-level positions in higher education, including president, vice president, dean and executive director.
-Prior to assuming the helm of Pittsburgh Technical College, she served as the Executive Vice Chancellor of Lone Star College in Houston, TX, one of the largest college systems in the country, serving 99,000 students annually.
-Previously, she served as the President and CEO of River Valley Community College in Claremont, NH, where she was, again, the first African-American to hold the post.
+President Alicia B. Harvey-Smith has served in a variety of senior-level positions in Higher Education, including positions of executive director, dean, vice president and president.
+Prior to taking the helm of Pittsburgh Technical College, she was the Executive Vice Chancellor of Lone Star College in Houston, TX, one of the largest college systems in the country, and President/CEO of River Valley Community College in Claremont, NH.

-She is also an experienced researcher and author.
-Cited in Redesigning America’s Community Colleges, her publications include: Partnering for Success: How to Build Strong Internal Collaborations in Higher Education; The Seventh Learning College Principle: A Framework for Transformational Change; and Eclectic Insights: A Composition of Poetry and Essays on Varying Thoughts and Differing Opinions (Volume 1).
-Her latest manuscript, CARE – Compassion, Appreciation, Respect and Empowerment: Essential Leadership Standards, is scheduled for release in 2020.
+Her most recent publication released in February 2022 is On the Brink: Reimagining Strategic Enrollment Management in Colleges and Universities.
+Her research is cited in Redesigning America’s Community Colleges: A Clearer Path to Student Success, published by Harvard University Press, which argues that to increase student completion, community colleges must engage in fundamental redesign.
+Her other publications include Partnering for Success: How to Build Strong Internal Collaborations in Higher Education; The Seventh Learning College Principle: A Framework for Transformational Change; Eclectic Insights: A Composition of Poetry and Essays on Varying Thoughts and Differing Opinions (Volume 1); and Getting Real: Proven Strategies for Student Survival and Academic Success.
+Her latest manuscript, CARE: Compassion, Appreciation, Respect and Empowerment: Essential Leadership Standards, is scheduled for release in 2023.

 *Showcases graduates from 2019 classes.
 Data includes those who were available for work and were offered and/or received career search assistance from 1/1/2019-3/30/2020.
 Includes full-time, part-time, or freelance positions.
 Visit ptcollege.edu/employmentstats to learn more.